ShaRosaW/menscreate-spring-security/README.md

 >This app consists of authentication and authorization for user login and registration.
 A file upload for Blob data type to show picture in userprofile and a booking system to reserve a box or space.

+## What is in this read me:

+- Features for users
+- Requirements you need for building and running the application
+- Installation guide
+- User-dummies
+- Rest-Endpoints

 ## Features for users
 * authentication and authorization for login and registration (CR)
 * file upload for Blob data type and download (CR)